Legal Aptitude

 • Avoid making assumptions

-• The legal principle should be applied strictly to the given set of facts
+• Apply the legal principle strictly to the given set of facts

-• Choose the option which comes closest to the given legal principle
+• Choose the option closest to the given legal principle

-• Do not choose an option based on moral considerations
+• Do not base decisions on moral considerations

 • Read a newspaper regularly